-This article provides a patch and required steps to fix the known Magento Commerce 2.2.1 issue related to getting a 404 error on all store front pages, after a catalog price rule update was created and its starting time was edited later.
+This article provides a patch and the required steps to fix the known Adobe Commerce 2.2.1 issue related to getting a 404 error on all store front pages, after a catalog price rule update was created and its starting time was edited later.
 To fix the issue you need to apply the patch.

 Issue